Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 “After this aggressive and unreasonable behaviour officers then bizarrely asked Ms B if she was trafficked,” Ms Adams wrote.
 “If the police believed that there was a possibility that Ms B was trafficked, how do they justify shouting at her and treating her like a suspect?”

-The campaigner noted Ms B was in the premises alone so was not acting illegally.
+The campaigner noted that Ms B was in the premises alone so was not acting illegally.

 While it is not illegal for individuals to buy or sell sex in the UK, soliciting, working on the street, sex workers banding together as a group and prostitutes advertising themselves is illegal.